-In August 2009, the National Fluid Power Association (NFPA) published the Technology Roadmap for the Fluid Power Industry.
-The purpose of the Roadmap was to provide NFPA member companies and their research partners with an industry-wide consensus regarding the research and development needs of the fluid power industry.
-Since its publication, the Roadmap has been used by the NFPA Education and Technology Foundation and the Center for Compact and Efficient Fluid Power (CCEFP) to guide their respective research efforts, by NFPA to guide its standards development work, and by numerous NFPA members to inform decisions about research partnerships and product development.
+NFPA first published a Technology Roadmap for the Fluid Power Industry in 2009.
+The purpose of this Roadmap is to provide NFPA member companies and their research partners with an industry-wide consensus regarding the research and development needs of the fluid power industry.
+Since its publication in 2009, and a subsequent update in 2012, the Roadmap has been used by the NFPA Education and Technology Foundation and the Center for Compact and Efficient Fluid Power (CCEFP) to guide their respective research efforts, by NFPA to guide its standards development work, and by numerous NFPA members to inform decisions about research partnerships and product development.

-The full task force report can be downloaded here.
+The task force report, summarizing the 2012 update to the Technology Roadmap, can be accessed here.
 There is no cost, but a brief registration process is required.

 In addition, the U.S. Department of Energy has published a study estimating the total amount of energy consumed by fluid power systems in the United States.

 NFPA participated in the study and is using it to help frame new technology development initiatives for the industry.
 The study report can be accessed